Photographer Larry Lamb captured this beautiful Ryan

 PT-22 Recruit, owned and flown by Bob Alexander, as it gleamed in the sun over Lake

-Lowell, Idaho, USA in May 2004.
+Lowell, Idaho, USA.
 Copilot Shawn Leckie.
 SNJ-6 photo ship flown by Gary

 History: The Ryan Recruit was the U.S. Army

 Air Corps' first monoplane primary trainer.
 Initial testing of a single RYAN S-T-A

 (Sport-Trainer-A) resulted in an order for 15 more aircraft, re-designated the YPT-16,

 for evaluation in 1939.
 Finding this tandem two-seater to be an excellent design, the